-- D. Reporting and Calculation.
+- Reporting and Calculation.
 Actual hours of overtime work shall be reported on each attendance report.
 The Riverside County Auditor-Controller's Office shall maintain the record of overtime credit at one and one-half (1 1⁄2) times such actual hours.
 Actual hours of compensatory time off shall be reported on each attendance report.
-If payment is to be made, the number of hours of overtime credit to be paid for shall be specified. - E. Compensation for Overtime Work.
-Employees in the unit Any member of the "Law Enforcement Unit" as defined in the Employee Relations Resolution of the County (Resolution 99-379) shall be entitled to overtime compensation at time and one half for any overtime worked as defined in subparagraph A above. in the following manner: - 1.
-Any time worked, or deemed to have been worked, in excess of an employee's regularly scheduled work shift shall be compensated at the rate of one and one half (1 1⁄2) times the employee's regular rate of pay, in evertime credit.
-Overtime credit is defined as evertime earned in a pay period that has yet to be paid or banked. - 2-1.
-At the expiration of each prescribed pay period, any such overtime earnedcredit shall be paid to the employee or the employee may elect to accumulate compensatory time off benefits up to a maximum one hundred and twenty (120) hours.
-Any accumulated compensatory time off benefits in excess of one hundred and twenty (120) hours at the end of any pay period shall automatically be paid-for.
+If payment is to be made, the number of hours of overtime credit to be paid for shall be specified. - Compensation for Overtime Work.
+Employees in the unit shall be entitled to overtime compensation at time and one half for any overtime worked as defined in subparagraph A above. - 1.
+At the expiration of each prescribed pay period, any overtime earned shall be paid to the employee or the employee may elect to accumulate compensatory time off benefits (except if the overtime was the obligation of a third party in which case it must be paid) up to a maximum one hundred and twenty (120) hours.
+Any accumulated compensatory time off benefits in excess of one hundred and twenty (120) hours at the end of any pay period shall automatically be paid.
 An employee may not accrue compensatory time off for overtime worked when the County receives reimbursement, like a grant or contract where the County must show payment made for time worked to receive reimbursement.
-The foregoing is not intended to apply to regular overtime worked for contract cities. - 3-2.
-Accumulated compensatory time of one hundred and twenty (120) hours or less may be taken in compensatory time off, and this method of reducing accumulated compensatory time is encouraged.
-The accumulated compensatory time off benefits may only be utilized by mutual agreement of the employee and the Department Head or a designee. - 4.3.
-Accumulated compensatory time in the "compensatory time bank" shall be retained until the "compensatory time bank" has been exhausted or
+The foregoing is not intended to apply to regular overtime worked for contract cities.
+Upon separation, the employee shall be paid for all remaining, unused compensatory time at its then current value. - Accumulated compensatory time of one hundred and twenty (120) hours or less may be taken in compensatory time off and this method of reducing accumulated compensatory time is encouraged.
+The accumulated compensatory time off benefits may only be utilized by mutual agreement of the employee and the Department Head or a designee.